How do I read the Microsoft 365 Security assessment results?

 Currently, 13 of the 118 checks are marked Manual verification required.
 This is deliberate and occurs for one of two reasons.

-The data is not exposed by any Microsoft API.
+1. The data is not exposed by any Microsoft API

-A small set of settings are only visible in the admin portal itself, with no supported Graph or PowerShell endpoint to query.
-For those, the scanner reports the control as manual and provides the exact path through the admin centre to verify it, rather than attempting to screen-scrape or produce an unverifiable result.
+A small set of settings is only visible in the admin portal itself, with no supported Graph or PowerShell endpoint to query.
+For those, the assessment reports the control as manual and provides the exact path through the admin center to verify it, rather than attempting to screen-scrape or produce an unverifiable result.
 Examples:

 - Confirming that high-risk-user notifications are sent to a named admin mailbox.